Acts 20:13 through 22:29

 Who do you know who is brave? (let them answer).
 What does it mean when a person is brave?
 What about a fireman that goes into a burning building to rescue someone who is inside?
 Would he have to be brave?
 Today we are going to learn about someone in the bible who was very brave.
 Many people told Paul it was dangerous to go to the city of Jerusalem but the Holy Spirit told him to do the brave thing and go.
 What do you think Paul chose to do?
 Let’s find out…

-(Note from Mary: This story is quite long and could actually be divided into two lessons.
+(Teacher Note: This story is quite long and could actually be divided into two lessons.
 Part one could cover Paul’s trip to Jerusalem and part two could be about what happened in Jerusalem.
-In particular, if you are teaching younger children I would suggest choosing only one part of the story to concentrate on. )
+In particular, if you are teaching younger children I would suggest choosing only one part of the story to concentrate on.)

 Paul was a missionary who travelled to many places teaching people about Jesus.
 Paul wanted everyone to know that Jesus had died on the cross for them and that he had risen from the dead.